com-480-data-visualization/com-480-project-tadaviz/README.md

 #### Project prototype preview

-Here is the link to the project's propotype : https://codepen.io/robinszym/full/GRpjjjJ.

-The website contains the basic skeleton of the dynamic map using *leaftlet.js*.
+The project prototype is available in the HTML folder of the git.

 ## Milestone 3 (Thursday 28th May, 5pm)